How to Prepare for and Escape a House Fire

-On average, 358,500 homes experience a structural fire each year resulting in more than 3,000 Americans dying as a result.
+On average, approximately 353,500 to 358,500 residential fires occur each year in the United States, resulting in over 3,000 fatalities.
 These statistics highlight the importance of fire safety and prevention measures that residents must take.

 The 2021 national estimates for residential building fires and losses show that there were: 353,500 fires, 2,840 deaths, 11,400 injuries, and $8,855,900,000 in dollar loss.- FEMA